 If you have no idea and you are just starting your adventure with BIM, this post is just for you!
 If you are already familiar with the basics… we recommend reading the article anyway.
 The places and ways to learn, we present here, will be useful for both beginners and practitioners of BIM technology.

-2. Interesting websites concerning BIM technology and learning materials
+2. Interesting websites concerning BIM technology knowledge and learning materials

 The Internet is the best place to learn new technologies.
-There is a lot of free online materials, program courses, and interesting facts from the AEC industry.
+There is a lot of free online materials, program courses filled up with BIM knowledge and interesting facts from the AEC industry.
 Websites we visit and recommend:

 - Autodesk University website with presentations and articles in .pdf and video formats

-- Revit forums, where you can find answers to most of your software issues: Forums Autodesk and Revit forum
+- Revit forums, where you can find answers to most of your software issues: Forums Autodesk, Revit forum and Revit City Forum.

 - B1M YouTube channel – some time ago they switched from making materials only on BIM to general news and interesting facts in the construction industry, but their older videos provide a lot of valuable information

 Along with the popularization of BIM technology, an increasing number of conferences and workshops on the subject are organized.
 Some of them take place annually, others are a one-time meeting.
 We present below the most popular ones in Europe, with particular attention to the events taking place in Norway and Poland: